reveal2maviya/CS-501-MJ-Advanced-Operating-System/README.md

-# Notes on "The Design of the UNIX Operating System"
+# Notes on "The Design of the UNIX Operating System."

 These are my notes on the classic operating systems book: **The Design of the UNIX Operating System** by **Maurice J. Bach**.